Skip to main content

 Cases Where the Court Extended the Right to Privacy

-Let’s look at the three most prolific cases where the court extended the right to privacy.
+Let’s examine the three most prolific cases where the court extended the right to privacy.

 Eisenstadt v.
 Baird (1971)